 - Inflammation and immunity

 I have always loved food, I grew up in the 80’s, a time when processed ready meals, pot noodles, McDonalds and convenience foods took over from freshly prepared food.
-I continued eating a junk filled diet into the 90s and the new millennium without even considering what it was doing to my health.
-This lead to a life with a sluggish digestive system, low energy and a few extra pounds round the middle which became the norm and acceptable.
+I continued eating a junk filled diet into the 90’s and the new millennium without even considering what it was doing to my health.
+I now realise that this lifestyle led to imbalances in my hormones and contributed to female health symptoms including weight gain, endometriosis, fibroids, adenomyosis, cysts, painful breasts etc etc etc.

 Voluntary and Community Work

-Spreading the word about healthy eating is important to me therefore I am pleased to have been involved in the local community projects listed below.
+Educating people about how the food we eat can affect our health is important to me.
+I am pleased to have been involved in the local community projects listed below.